tkukurin/tkukurin.github.io/_posts/2021-06-20-reward-is-enough.md

 They kind of relate *language* to social intelligence, saying it arises from an agent's need to communicate its complex environment to achieve goals.

+I guess a simplified view of the perception hierarchy goes something like:
+* Survival
+  * Energy
+    * Food acquisition
+      * Discern edible items
+        * Perception
+    * Minimize pain
+      * Avoid hurtful situations (e.g. falling off a cliff)
+        * Perception

 Then some not-too-convincing lamentation about *generalization* being useful for maximizing an agent's understanding within a rich environment.
-Maybe I just don't understand what they're trying to say.
 I would've claimed that an agent perhaps has limited cognitive capacity, and as such generalization is a consequence of interference but what do I know.
+Maybe I don't get what they're trying to say.

 > We do not offer any theoretical guarantee on the sample efficiency of
 > reinforcement learning agents.
 Indeed, the rate at and degree to which
 > abilities emerge will depend upon the speciﬁc environment, learning algorithm,
-> and inductive biases
+> and inductive biases.

 ***